 The luxuriously smooth feeling of your skin after washing with it makes the sludgy color well worthwhile.

-Some people who have tried it claim that black soap makes for an excellent exfoiliator.
-Another positive is that it does so without irritating your skin.
+Some people who have tried it claim that it’s an excellent exfoiliator and doesn’t irritate your skin.

-Like many other herbal soaps, this bar will wear away faster than heavy-chemical soaps.
+Like many other herbal soaps, this bar will wear away faster than soaps with synthetic ingredients.
 Therefore, to make it last longer, don’t keep the bar right under the faucet or shower head.

-If you have sensitive skin, it’s best to test a small amount of soap on your face and skin.
-Although organic raw african black soap benefits most people, you never know if you’ll have a negative reaction.
+Some reviews suggest that if you have sensitive skin, it’s best to test a small amount of soap on your face and skin.
+Although African black soap benefits all skin types, you never know if you’ll have a negative reaction.